AdrielD/zssn/README.md

 To make things easier, I added an endpoint to show an user and another to list their inventory.

+When I worked at Media Response Group, I once made a landing page for a skincare company using the geolocation API in order to fetch the nearest clinics and email them to the clients.
+So I remembered this API existed and added to the endpoint that updates user location.
+So the endpoint will now accept either a `lat` and `lng` pair with some coordinates OR a `address` param with a real address like `Av, Paulista, 1578 - Bela Vista, São Paulo`.

 ## Infra